adopt-liveview/adopt-liveview/priv/pages/2026/04-27-v2-lists-with-slots-en_US.md

 ---

+%{
+title: "This guide is a direct continuation of the previous guide",
+type: :warning,
+description: ~H"""
+If you hopped directly into this page it might be confusing because it is a direct continuation of the code from the previous lesson.
+If you want to skip the previous lesson and start straight with this one, you can clone the initial version for this lesson using the command <code class="select-all">`git clone https://github.com/adopt-liveview/v2-myapp.git --branch slots-with-attributes-done`</code>.
+"""
+} %% .callout

 Imagine you are building an application that lists boxing terms.
 Your initial implementation looks a lot like the code below:

 ```elixir